 Rima the tohorā was tagged on 7 August 2020, and like Toru and Rima, took a short journey offshore from the Auckland Island Maungahuka.
 Rima began migrating southwest on 16 August 2020, and reached latitude 58°S, at which point it started migrating in a more north-westerly direction towards Australia.
 Rima’s tag stopped transmitting on 21 October 2020 (76 days after deployment), at which point Rima was ~1,050km south of the south-west tip of Australia.

 Bill or Wiremu the tohorā is a friendly whale that hung around the yacht Evohe, often resting its head on the seafloor.
 Genetic analysis of a small skin biopsy sample taken from Bill shows the he is a male, and had been in the Auckland Islands Maungahuka for at least two weeks before he was tagged on 17 August 2020.
 Bill’s southward migration began on 22 August 2020, and he reached latitude 56°S at which point he began to travel northwest.
 Bill ended up ~570km south from the southwest tip of Australia where its track became highly sinuous between 1 and 28 October 2020, indicative of foraging behaviour.
 Bill then continued moving west and later southwest, occasionally having highly sinuous tracks. around longitude 80°E Bill began travelling almost directly south, passing ~610km east of the Kerguelen Islands.
 Bill then headed south and has been tracking 200-300 km north of the Antarctic continent in a westward direction.
-As of 6 April 2021, Bill’s tag had been transmitting for 232 days and we are hopeful we continues to come home to the Auckland Islands Maungahuka.
+As of 22 June 2021, Bill’s tag had been transmitting for over 300 days, and he had done a giant loop around the Southern Ocean before heading home to the Auckland Islands Maungahuka.